'I Knew Something Was Terribly Wrong'

 WALTON: I really let them do the talking.
 When they brought it up, I've listened to them.
 And I've asked questions so that they can tell me what they're thinking and what's on their minds.
 And they've wanted to play out the scenario and reenact hiding on the floor and being quiet.
 I've let them do that.

-What we did talk about it, we talk about how the day started and it was a good day and then there's bad thing happened at the mall.
-And then it ended well and that we went to a friend's house and they got to play with friends and pet the puppies.
-So that when they finish off that memory it's good.
+When we do talk about it, we talk about how the day started and it was a good day and then this bad thing happened at the mall.
+And then it ended well, and that we went to a friend's house and they got to play with friends and pet the puppies.
+So that when they finish off that memory, it's good.

 MARTIN: What has been the effect on your community in Kenya?